brainbehindx/mosquito-transport/README.md

 get the local source where a file is stored on the disk

-### streamBuffer
+### createWriteStream

 stream a file to the storage directory and optionally create hash for it to reduce duplicate file storage

-### uploadBuffer
+### writeFile

-upload a file to the storage directory and optionally create hash for it to reduce duplicate file storage
+write a file to the storage directory and optionally create hash for it to reduce duplicate file storage

 ### deleteFile